-Function value A logical mask which is true if x is local to the current process Scope: local Type: required Intent: out.
+Function value A logical mask which is true if x is local to the current process psb_local_index x Integer indices.

-1. This routine returns a .true. value for an index that is local to the current process, including the halo indices psb_local_index-
+1. This routine returns a .true. value for an index that is local to the current process, including the halo indices

+'''

-call psb_local_index $(y, x, desc_a, info)$
+call psb_local_index(y, x, desc_a, info)

-x Integer indices.

-Scope: local

-Type: required

-Intent: in, inout.
+'''

 Specified as: a scalar or a rank one integer array.